 Why did you choose animal forms?

 I thought it would be cuter!
-I felt animal forms were more pleasing to the eye, as I'd always gravitated towards philosophizing animal comics myself.
+I thought most people would be drawn to it!
+I felt animal forms were more pleasing to the eye, as I'd always gravitated towards 'philosophizing animal' comics myself.
 Also, when I created Precocious, I wanted to build a unique world with my own rules, and I felt animal forms would create the separation from harsh reality I wanted.
+From an artistic standpoint, I was looking to try a new drawing style.
+I'd never tried creating animal-form people, so it was a neat adventure in learning something different.
+In summary: I had no idea what I was getting into with what I thought was a minor design choice.
+I apparently broke The Rules doing what I did, but I'm having fun anyway!

 Why only dogs and cats?

 Precocious characters are limited to forms taken from the canidae and felidae families because adding more and more animal types suddenly makes the comic ABOUT the animal types.
-That's not interesting to me, and it raises some biology thoughts that break my brain.
+That's not interesting to me at all, and it raises some biology thoughts that break my brain.
 If I felt confident enough to draw variety in the family, Precocious would have been all-cat or all-dog, but I felt my simple style wouldn't allow the needed flexibility.
 So you get kitties and doggies.
-All their forms really mean is that cats and dogs are not meant to be shipped together.
-(Which explains why most major male/female pairs are mixed... not that it ever stops anyone, but I tried.)
+All their forms really mean is that cats and dogs are not meant to be romantically compatible, since I don't like "shipping" at all, especially regarding minors.
+(This explains why most major male/female pairs are 'mixed.'
+It never stops anyone from shipping, but I tried.)

 What do you think about furry fandom?